rails/rails/guides/source/command_line.md

 Inside the `rails console` you have access to the `app` and `helper` instances.

-With the `app` method you can access URL and path helpers, as well as do requests.
+With the `app` method you can access named route helpers, as well as do requests.

 ```bash
 >> app.root_path